Nullreff/redpile-old/docs/index.md

 Installation
 ------------

-Redpile should compile and run just fine on any Linux based system.
+Redpile should compile and run just fine on any *nix system.
 My development machine runs [Debian](https://www.debian.org/) so that will be the primary target.
 Official support for other operating systems will come once it hits 1.0.0.

-To install Redpile, open a shell and run the following commands:
+To install Redpile, open a shell and run the following commands.
+Substitute `apt-get` for whatever package manager you use.

 ~~~bash
 sudo apt-get install git gcc build-essential cmake bison flex